-Fall is almost here, have you thought about how you are going to store your summer items?
+Fall is officially here, have you thought about how you are going to store your summer items?
 Before it gets too cold, it is time to think about moving seasonal items into storage.
 Fall is a great time to prep these items and place them in storage for the winter months.
-If you prepare them properly, then you will be able to set them up easily in the spring and summer.
+If you prepare them properly, you will be able to set them up easily in the spring and summer and will last longer.

 Whether you are storing your summer belongings at AMJ storage, in your garage, we have the solution for you.
 AMJ Campbell will take control and move everything into storage for you.
 We will bring the proper moving equipment such as furniture blankets to protect your patio table or moving boxes to pack up any smaller items.
 To start, take a look at our list of items you can put into storage during the fall and winter months with some tips to follow.

 The cold weather and plastics don’t mix.
 Take our advice and properly store your patio furniture for the winter months.
 Before you start, examine all patio furniture, make sure the umbrella is free of rips and see any glass is cracked or broken.
 Make sure all furniture is clean and free of any debris.
 Take off the patio cushions, clean them and make sure they are completely dry.
 Once they are dry you can store them into a box or vacuumed sealed bag.
 If you have any wood furniture, make sure it is treated and sealed properly.
 Let the items dry out completely before putting into storage.